biyiemmy/alx-low_level_programming/0x00-hello_world/README.md

 			<br />Use the function puts
 			<br />You are not allowed to use printf
 			<br />Your program should end with the value 0

+5. Hello, printf -> Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+			<br />Use the function printf
+			<br />You are not allowed to use the function puts
+			<br />Your program should return 0
+			<br />Your program should compile without warning when using the -Wall gcc option